Frequently Asked Questions

 Do you offer sliding scale rates?

-A limited number of sliding scale spots may be available depending on current caseload.
-Please feel free to ask during your consultation if cost is a concern.
+I occasionally have sliding-scale openings depending on caseload.
+Please ask during the consultation if cost is a concern.

 Therapeutic Relationship and Confidentiality

-What is a Licensed Marriage and Family Therapist?
-Do I have to be married or bring my family in with me?
+Do I need to be married or bring family members?

 How does confidentiality work?